-CSV file header Recovery support sub-intervention Definition transport or someone to accompany the person to the first session and dealing with any subsequent concerns.
-In follow-up sessions, staff take an active interest in the individual's attendance of and engagement with mutual aid.
-It is not enough to simply provide someone with a leaflet.
-See Adult Business Definitions appendix J for further information on sub intervention reviews and how frequently they should be completed.
-RECFMSP Family support Staff have assessed the family support needs of the individual/family as part of a comprehensive assessment, or on-going review of their treatment package.
-Agreed actions can include arranging family support for the family in their own right or family support that includes the individual in treatment.
-See Adult Business Definitions Appendix J for further information on sub intervention reviews and how frequently they should be completed.
-RECPRNT Parenting support Staff have assessed the family support needs of the individual as part of a comprehensive assessment, or on-going review of their treatment package.
-Agreed actions can include a referral to an in-house parenting support worker where available, or to a local service which delivers parenting support.
-See Adult Business Definitions Appendix J for further information on sub intervention reviews and how frequently they should be completed.
-RECHSE Housing support Staff have assessed the housing needs of the individual as part of the comprehensive assessment, or on-going recovery care planning process, and has agreed goals that include specific housing support actions by the treatment service, and/or active referral to a housing agency for specialist housing support.
-Housing support covers a range of activities that either allows the individual to maintain their accommodation or to address an urgent housing need.
-See Adult Business Definitions Appendix J for further information on sub intervention reviews and how RECEMP Employment support Staff have assessed the employment needs of the individual as part of the comprehensive assessment, or

-CSV file header Recovery support sub-intervention Definition on-going recovery care planning process, and agreed goals that include specific specialised employment support actions by the treatment service, and/or active referral to an agency for specialist employment support.
-Where the individual is already a claimant with Jobcentre Plus or the Work Programme, the referral can include a three way meeting with the relevant advisor to discuss education/employment/training (ETE) needs.
-The referral can also be made directly to an ETE provider.
-See Adult Business Definitions Appendix J for further information on sub intervention reviews and how frequently they should be completed.
-RECEDUT Education and training support Staff have assessed the education and training related needs of the individual as part of the comprehensive assessment, or on-going recovery care planning process and agreed goals that include specific specialised education and training support actions by the treatment service, and/or active referral to an agency for specialist education & training support.
-Where the individual is already a claimant with Jobcentre Plus or the Work Programme, the referral can include a three way meeting with the relevant advisor to discuss ETE needs.
-The referral can also be made directly to an ETE provider.
-See Adult Business Definitions Appendix J for further information on sub intervention reviews and how frequently they should be completed.
-RECWPRJ Supported work projects Staff have assessed the employment related needs of the individual as part of the comprehensive assessment, or on-going recovery care planning process and agreed goals that include the referral to a service providing paid employment positions where the employee receives significant on-going support to attend and perform duties.
-See Adult Business Definitions Appendix J for further information on sub intervention reviews and how frequently they should be completed.
-RECCHKP Recovery check- ups Recovery check-ups involve post-treatment monitoring and feedback.
-It is comprised of a series of planned motivational sessions.
-The sessions focus on:
+CSV file header Recovery support sub-intervention Definition Recovery).
+It is not sufficient to simply provide a client with a leaflet RECFMSP Family support Staff have assessed the family support needs of the individual/family as part of a comprehensive assessment, or ongoing review of their treatment package.
+Agreed actions can include arranging family support for the family in their own right or family support that includes the individual in treatment RECPRNT Parenting support Staff have assessed the family support needs of the individual as part of a comprehensive assessment, or ongoing review of their treatment package.
+Agreed actions can include a referral to an in-house parenting support worker where available, or to a local service which delivers parenting support RECHSE Housing support Staff have assessed the housing needs of the individual as part of the comprehensive assessment, or ongoing recovery care planning process, and has agreed goals that include specific housing support actions by the treatment service, and/or active referral to a housing agency for specialist housing support.
+Housing support covers a range of activities that either allows the individual to maintain their accommodation or to address an urgent housing need RECEMP Employment support Staff have assessed the employment needs of the individual as part of the comprehensive assessment or ongoing recovery care planning process, and agreed goals that include specific specialised employment support actions by the treatment service, and/or active referral to an agency for specialist employment support.
+Where the individual is already a claimant with Job Centre Plus or the Work Programme, the referral can include a 3-way meeting with the relevant advisor to discuss education/training/employment (ETE) needs.
+The referral can also be made directly to an ETE provider RECEDUT Education and training support Staff have assessed the education and training related needs of the individual as part of the comprehensive assessment or ongoing recovery care planning process and agreed goals that include specific specialised education and training support actions by the treatment service, and/or active referral to an agency for specialist education and training support.
+Where the individual is already a claimant with Job Centre Plus or the Work Programme, the referral can